Clackamas Community College

 4 credits, Fall

 Examines art, cultures, and history from the Paleolithic era through the early Medieval eras.
-This is a broad overview of art history that promotes an understanding of art and its history through readings, lectures, papers and exams.
+This is a broad overview of art history that promotes an understanding of art and its history through readings, discussion, papers and exams.

 ART-205 History of Art/Romanesque Through Baroque